українська федерація йоги

 The word is formed from the root ās, which can have as many as three meanings - "to be/sit/throw" with the prefix abhi - "to meet".

-There are hypotheses about its etymology: either "doing so that something was", or "sitting opposite (the one who corrects)".
+There are hypotheses about its etymology: either "doing so that something is", or "sitting opposite (the one who corrects)".
 In the lexical application, it means "multiple repetition", "exercise".

 Abhyasa is found in the Yoga Sutras as a method of eliminating cognitive distortions through the stability of consciousness: